 Despite their contrast, marketing organizations and marketing teams are rapidly adopting project management principles and using software tools to increase efficiency and better serve their clients.

-But not every PM software meets the unique needs of marketers:
+Not every PM software meets the unique needs of marketers:

-Enter marketing project management software.
-This technology convergence was fueled by the gaps that many marketing teams experience with traditional project management software.
-Marketing teams are just one of many groups benefiting from the growth in popularity of project management software.
-A survey conducted by Carnegie Mellon found that when organizations become better at project management, key performance metrics significantly increase.1 Scheduling adherence rises 50 percent.
+A survey conducted by Carnegie Mellon found that when organizations become better at project management, key performance metrics significantly increase.
+Scheduling adherence rises 50 percent.
 Productivity can improve by over 60 percent.
-Numbers like these helped the global project and portfolio management market grow to $3.9 billion in 2013, and its predicted to reach $5.7 billion by 2018.2 At that time, the much larger marketing software sector is expected to reach $32.4 billion.3
+Numbers like these helped the global project and portfolio management market grow to $3.9 billion in 2013, and its predicted to reach $5.7 billion by 2018.
+At that time, the much larger marketing software sector is expected to reach $32.4 billion.

 Together, marketing project management software may be a mouthful, but it has the potential to meet the nuanced needs of marketing professionals and drive measurable business performance.